Southern France Road Trip 2026: Route, Map & Provence

 - 3-4 star camping: €28-45/night, solid infrastructure without luxury.
 Best category for value for money.
 The majority of all campsites fall into this category.

-- Aire de Camping-Car: €8–15 per night, special campervan pitches with water/waste disposal and electricity, but usually without sanitary facilities or showers.
+- Campervan parking area: €8–15/night, special pitches for motorhomes with water/waste disposal and electricity, but usually without sanitary facilities or showers.
 Perfect for overnight stays.

 My top 5 campsites in the South of France: